EEEManchester/taarn_meta/SOFTWARE_USER_MANUAL.md

 ## Mapping
 1. To reset mapping, you will need to restart MallARD software from terminal 4, control-C shutdown and `start_robot` again.
-2. To fix the map, you will need to open a new terminal and type:
+2. To fix the map, you will need to open a new terminal (or what I like is to open a new tab in Terminal 1) and type:
 ```
 sshros1
 fixmap